-- C. Calculation of Infiltrative Surface of Soil Treatment Area. - 1.
-The infiltrative surface of a trench or bed receiving any treatment level of effluent is only the bottom area.
-No sidewall credit is allowed except in deep gravel trenches, where the trenches utilize a depth of gravel greater than six (6) inches below the distribution line and seepage pits that are permissible in repairs. - 2.
+- C. Calculation of Infiltrative Surface of Soil Treatment Area - The infiltrative surface of a trench or bed receiving any treatment level of effluent is only the bottom area.
+No sidewall credit is allowed except in deep gravel trenches and seepage pits that are permissible in repairs. - 2.
 Long-term acceptance rates (LTARs) are shown in Table 10-1. - 3.
 Factors for adjusting the size of the soil treatment area are in Tables 10-2 and 10-3. - 4.
 The required area for a soil treatment area is determined by the following formula: